-Peter has an acquired brain injury due to childhood abuse and he was adopted as a child.
+Peter has a brain injury due to childhood abuse and he was adopted as a child.
 He was very close to his adopted mum and dad and they were very involved in his care as an adult.
 Sadly his adoptive dad died when Peter was 18 and this sent him into emotional turmoil.
 Peter found it hard to process the loss of his father and other personal issues involving his birth family.

 Peter was based in a Voyage Care supported living service and his behaviour became very challenging, he began to drink alcohol to excess and he was a risk to himself and others.